EMT/wildtime-api/app/config/activities.md

 ### Birdstep
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/bird-step.svg

-Spot a bird, they're everywhere if you stop and look and listen.
+When you're outside or walking somewhere see if you can spot a bird, they're everywhere if you stop and look and listen.
 How close can you get to that bird?
 Be silent, statue-like, stealthy and move super-slow.
 Can you talk to it through your inner wild thing?

 Can you snap it with a camera, identify it, share it?

+Bird Step <a href="https://soundcloud.com/goodfornothing-1/birdstep-mashup">sounds good</a> too.

 ### Bird Dinner Party
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/bird-dinner-party.svg